What, Why, How, Who, kai.do?

 The Who

 Not the band, the who behind kai.do.
 Why should you trust some random person on the internet?
 Honestly, you probably shouldn’t.
-I’m not an expert, and I’ll probably never claim to be, but I’m motivated to learn and share what I’ve learned with the hope that I’ve helped you somehow.
+I’m not an expert, and I’ll probably never claim to be, but I’m motivated to learn and share what I’ve learned with the hope that I’ll learn something in the process and help someone (maybe even you).
 I’m not afraid to be wrong, but I do have a healthy fear of steering someone the wrong way.
 I’m going to do my best to present the best, and I will accept no less.
 Okay, terrible Dr. Seuss impressions aside, here’s some statistics about the author of kai.do:

 I have an AAS in Cybersecurity, and I’m pursuing my BS in Mathematics with a Concentration in Applied Statistics and Analytics from Kennesaw State University in Georgia, USA.
 I do not own a cat.